elizavetasemenova/elizavetasemenova.github.io/_posts/2017-08-03-numerical-intergration-in-R.md

 What remains to be done before we can report the answer, is the estimation of the portions of the integral which were discarded: the one from x=0 to 1e-15 and the other one from x=100 to Infinity.
 Those values are negligable since, in the first case, a function, tending to zero, is being integrated over a very small interval, and in the second case the function decays very fast due to the presence of the exponent.

 An improvement can be achieved by selecting a non-equally spaced partitioning, which would take into account the growth speed of a function.
-In this case, to capture particular regions, one may chose more sparce and more dence partitioning in the regions of slow and fast growth, respectively.
+In this case, to capture particular regions, one may chose more sparce and more dense partitioning in the regions of slow and fast growth, respectively.